- Long Island, NY: From industrial hub to backwater

 Enter LIPA—The Long Island Power Authority

-LIPA does not own any electric power generation facilities on Long Island.
-It is unclear who really does own the electric power generating facilities we see at Northport, Port Jefferson, Glenwood Landing and elsewhere throughout Nassau and Suffolk counties.
-We do know that our New York State public authority LIPA owns the transmission and distribution system but apparently is not responsible for either maintaining those systems or assuring the ratepayers of reliable inexpensive electric power with which to grow the economy of Long Island.
+LIPA does not own any electric power generation facilities on Long Island, but the New York State public authority, LIPA, owns the transmission and distribution system but apparently is not responsible for either maintaining those systems or assuring the ratepayers of reliable inexpensive electric power with which to grow the economy of Long Island.

-The Better Solution: LIPA as a not-for-profit ratepayer-owned public power authority
+The Better Solution: make LIPA a not-for-profit ratepayer-owned public power authority

-Rather than privatization, establishing the Long Island Power Authority as the public benefit power authority it was originally intended to be by creating a not-for-profit ratepayer-owned public power authority and giving it the mandate to make reliable and reasonably priced electric power the economic engine for business and industrial growth on Long Island makes sound economic sense.
-Unfortunately, it might not make political sense to our elected officials on Long Island and in Albany.
+Rather than privatization, reorganize the Long Island Power Authority as the public benefit power authority it was originally intended to be.
+Create a not-for-profit ratepayer-owned public power authority with the mandate to make reliable and reasonably priced electric power available to drive the economic engine for business and industrial growth on Long Island.
+That makes sound economic sense.
+Unfortunately, it might not make political sense to the elected officials on Long Island and in Albany.

 The benefits of public power

 The dollars earned by LIPA should stay on Long Island to improve the quality of life and promote economic growth in the region.
 As a not-for-profit public benefit corporation, LIPA would be accountable to its ratepayers and the people it serves rather than stockholders far removed from the service area.
-This approach would reduce rates and help attract economic development with competitively priced electricity.
-The operating mandate for LIPA as a not-for-profit ratepayer-owned public power authority would be service to its ratepayers and their regional economy.
-There would be no conflict of interest or divided loyalties between the Board of Directors and the community they serve.
+This approach would reduce rates and drive rapid economic development with competitively priced electricity.